Supporting Australian tourism and travel package

 Program summary

-It will allow the Hub to become a one-stop shop for people across the visitor economy in the hospitality, tourism and travel sectors.
+It allows Accommodation Australia (AA) to host a one-stop shop for people across the visitor economy in the hospitality, tourism and travel sectors.
 It will help:

 • employers